-The COVID-19 pandemic has adversely impacted many business activities, but it has not slowed down the development of international tax.
+The COVID-19 pandemic has adversely impacted many business activities, but it has not slowed down the developments of international tax.
 The OECD continues its efforts to revamp the international tax system in the post-BEPS era and to pursue a consensus on the proposed taxation of the digital economy (Pillar I and Pillar II) within the Inclusive Framework.
 However, the challenges in achieving a consensus, and the adoption of a system acceptable to the majority of the Inclusive Framework, have never been so formidable.
-In the meantime, the United Nations has proposed a withholding tax on digital services in tax treaties.
-Some experts consider this a partial solution to the problem of taxation of digital services, while others think it is not the way forward and ignore the proposal.As the leading international tax research organization and knowledge centre, IBFD has closely followed these developments and actively participated in the discussions.
-During this tax conference, our experts will provide an update and share their views on some of these issues.The topics
+In the meantime, the United Nations has proposed a withholding tax on digital services in tax treaties and some countries are continuing the imposition of their digital service tax.
+In addition, the European Union is considering a Plan B in case no consensus can be achieved.
+The year 2021 is going to be another year full of tax developments.

 Status quo of taxation of the digital economy

 Tax treaty developments in China in the post-BEPS era

 Since 2015, when the Final Reports on the BEPS Action Plan were published, China has concluded new tax treaties with Argentina, Italy, New Zealand and Spain, and with several developing countries such as Angola, Cambodia, Gabon, Kenya and Zimbabwe.
 As a member of the Inclusive Framework, China committed itself to incorporating the tax-treaty-related BEPS measures into the new tax treaties and also signed, with some opt-outs, the Multilateral Instrument for the swift implementation of these measures with regard to the existing tax treaties.
 The conference will provide an analysis of the features of the newly signed treaties that actually reflect the current tax treaty policy of China.